 Fundamentals of Management

-Legal Environment of Business 1
+Legal and Social Responsibilities of Business

 Total Semester Hours5-11